-In addition to requiring the disclosure of crime statistics in the annual security report, the Clery Act also requires the university to record all criminal incidents and alleged criminal incidents that are reported to BYU Police or BYU Security.
+In addition to requiring the disclosure of Clery Act Crime statistics in the annual security report, the Clery Act also requires the university to record all criminal incidents and alleged criminal incidents that are reported to the JCSO.
+To comply with this requirement, the Jerusalem Center maintains a daily crime log of reported incidents that includes the nature, date, time, general location, and disposition, if known, of crimes that occur within the Clery Geography.

-To comply with this requirement, BYU maintains a daily crime log of reported incidents that includes the nature, date, time, general location, and disposition, if known, of crimes that occur within the Clery Geography.
-This log is provided and maintained by BYU Police and is available online at https://police.byu.edu/.
-Criminal activity reported to BYU Police and BYU Security is entered in the crime log within two business days of receiving a report.
+This log is provided and maintained by the JCSO and is available in the security office by request.
+Criminal activity reported to the JCSO is entered in the crime log within two business days of receiving a report.
 To ensure the confidentiality of victims, the crime log does not include personally identifiable information.

-More information about BYU Police, reporting a crime, preventing crimes, criminal situations, emergencies, notifications, procedures, safety considerations, and victim resources can be found throughout this report.
+More information about the JCSO, reporting a crime, preventing crimes, criminal situations, emergencies, notifications, procedures, safety considerations, and victim resources can be found throughout this report.

-The following pages contain data tables describing the reported Clery Act Crimes for BYU's Clery Geography for the period from January 2019 through December 2021.
+The following pages contain data tables describing the reported Clery Act Crimes for the Jerusalem Center Clery Geography for the period from January 2019 through December 2021.
+Clery Act reported crime information is confidential.
 Crimes included in the annual security report do not contain any personally identifiable information.
 Anyone may report crimes for inclusion in the annual security report statistics without revealing personally identifying information about themselves, the victim, alleged perpetrator by reporting them through BYU's compliance hotline.